MicrosoftDocs/minecraft-creator/creator/Reference/Content/ParticlesReference/ParticleComponents/minecraftParticle_expire_if_not_in_blocks.md

+---
+author: v-jeffreykim
+ms.author: v-jeffreykim
+title: Particle Expire If Not In Blocks component ms.prod: gaming
+---

-Particle Expire If Not In Blocks component
+# Particle Expire If Not In Blocks component

 ```json
 "minecraft:particle_expire_if_not_in_blocks" [